AndersDJohnson/maven-bin/README.md

 Ideally:

 ```
-mvn me.andrz.maven:executable-maven-plugin:installSelf
+mvn me.andrz.maven:bin-maven-plugin:installSelf
 ```

-and that would make the "mvnx" command available in your PATH by calling "install" for "executable-cli".
+and that would make the "mvnx" command available in your PATH by calling "install" for "bin-cli".

 If we're not in Maven Central, we may have to add a repository argument, e.g.: